 TT: I would tell younger students not to be afraid to put themselves out there by doing things like networking and applying for jobs – even if they are not 100% confident in their abilities or their chances.
 I know from experience that many students are afraid to apply for internships out of fear that they don’t yet have the skills they need to be successful.
 In the end, a lot of the skills that make you an exceptional employee and an asset to any team can’t be learned in classes, but rather from hands-on experiences you’ll get from jobs like your very first internship.

 Also, many young students believe that networking is not as valuable as everyone says it is.
 In reality, it’s not only the connections you make by networking that opens doors for you, but also all the soft skills like communication and building your personal brand that are really important when it’s all said and done.

 The first word that comes to mind when working at Richter is ”family”.
 It is a unique place that has brought together talented and dedicated people for over 90 years.
 Discover the values that guide our day-to-day activities.

 We’re proud to have received Top Employer accolades for over a decade.
 Our success is built on the talent and expertise of our people, and on the strong, trusting relationships we build with our clients.

 Culture Corner: New minds, new perspectives (Philippe Gingues).

-Each month, our HR Manager Paula Fernandes usually interviews a Richter partner to gain insight into how our leadership finds balance and focus in a demanding job, and what non-technical skills contribute to career success.
+Each month, we usually interview a Richter partner to gain insight into how our leadership finds balance and focus in a demanding job, and what non-technical skills contribute to career success.
 However!
 For the summer, we’re switching it up a bit.
-For the next few weeks, Paula will be chatting with our […]Click to read more.
+For the next few weeks, we will be chatting with our summer interns, to […]Click to read more.